Summary of Drone Laws in Drone Laws in California

 Notes for Commercial Drone Services operations in California

-If you have a small drone that is less than 55 pounds, you can fly for work or business by following the Drone Laws in USA defined by FAA Part 107 guidelines.
+If you have a small drone that is less than 55 pounds, you can fly for work or business by following the Drone Laws in the USA defined by FAA Part 107 guidelines.